BaptisteD51/nouveau-theme-caweb/README.md

         add_filter('wp_nav_menu_objects', 'your_function', 10, 2);
     '''

-In a WordPress filter, you make modification on the items and return them at the end, so that the modification are taken into account.
+The idea of a WordPress filter is to make modification on the items and return them at the end. **Don't forget the return statement.**

-In the Caweb theme, there are some functionnalities with ACF fields in nav menus :
+In the Caweb theme, there are several functionnalities made with ACF fields in nav menus:
 - For the main menu, you can add classes for each individual menu item.
-To obtain a menu item in the form of a *Call to Action*, input the class **main-menu-button**.
+To obtain a menu item in the form of a **Call to Action**, input the class **main-menu-button**.
-- For the social menu, you input the [Fontawesome](https://fontawesome.com/) html for the icon you want.
+- For the social menu, you can add an icon for the social media you want.
+Go to [Fontawesome](https://fontawesome.com/) and copy paste the html of the icon you want.
 - The contact menu is built entirely with ACF fields and the *wp_nav_menu_objects* filter.
 There is a field for the phone number and one for the adress.
 Maybe there is a more elegant way to do it, but it works.

 #### Translate ACF fields
-WPML comes with an add-on to translate ACF fields :
+WPML comes with an add-on to translate ACF fields:
 1. Go to *ACF->Field groups* and select the group you want to translate.
-You have three options, I strongly advice to choose *Same fields across languages*, as we only want to translte the labels.
+You have three options, I strongly advice you to choose *Same fields across languages*, as we only want to translate the labels.
 2. Go to to *WPML->String translation*.
-You will be able to find the labels in the list and easily translate them.
+You will find the labels in the list and you will be able to easily translate them.

-### Custom post type : "intervenant"
+### Custom post type: "intervenant"

 #### Introduction
-By default, in WordPress, there is two post types : Posts and Pages.
+By default, in WordPress, there is two post types: Posts and Pages.
 But it is possible to register Custom Post Types that are independant from these two.

 For the Master CAWEB website, we needed a simple way to easily manage the teachers.
 The custom post type "intervenant" was made for that.

 #### Register custom post types
 With the **register_post_type()** function in function.php you can add a new custom post type accessible from the back-office.
 [More documentation here](https://developer.wordpress.org/plugins/post-types/registering-custom-post-types/).

-You can rewrite the slugs of your custom post type using the rewrite parameter, in our case :
+You can rewrite the slugs of your custom post type using the rewrite parameter, in our case:
     ```
     'rewrite'=>[
         'slug'=>'intervenants',
     ],
     ```
-**Be careful :** don't use internationalization functions for the 'slug'.
+**Be careful:** don't use internationalization functions for the 'slug'.
 It causes compatibility problems with the WPML plugin.

 #### Custom Taxonomy
 In WordPress, posts have two taxonomies *categories* and *tags*.
 The same system can be added to custom post types with the function **register_taxonomy()**.
 In our case, for the custom post type *intervenant*, we wanted to attach the taxonomy 'matiere' to intervenant, so that we can sort teachers by the subject they teach.